SarawakPenan Tribe Adventure

 Penan Tribe Adventure Itinerary

-Thie Sarawak Penan Adventure is a 16 days trip involving a combination of overland 4x4 travel, jungle trekking, volunteering and learning about the reforestation project, plus the highlight of visiting the Penan people to experience first-hand a remarkable way of life.
+The Penan Adventure is a 16 day trip involving a combination of overland 4x4 travel, jungle trekking and learning about reforestation, plus the highlight of visiting the Penan people to experience first-hand a remarkable way of life.

-- Reforestation project and culture: Tree planting, village stay and cultural interaction with the Penan tribe in the Sarawak jungle - 7 days
+- Village stay and cultural interaction with the Penan tribe in the Sarawak jungle - 7 days

-- Sarawak jungle exploration and survival trek under the canopy of rainforest in self made camps, sleeping in hammocks - 4 days
+- Jungle exploration and survival trek under the canopy of rainforest in self made camps, sleeping in hammocks - 4 days

 - Kuching & wildlife watching: Kuching city, Kuching Wetlands National Park, Semenggoh Nature Reserve - 2 days